parmes/parmes/solfec-1.0/theory/solvers.rst

   \mathbf{R}^{k+1}=\mbox{proj}_{K}\left[\mathbf{R}^{k}+\left(1-\theta\right)\triangle\mathbf{R}^{k}-\theta\left(\mbox{diag}_{3\times3}\left[\nabla_{\omega}\mathbf{C}^{k}\right]\right)^{-1}\mathbf{C}^{k}\right]

 where :math:`\theta\in\left[0,1\right]` and the diagonal :math:`3\times3` blocks of :math:`\nabla_{\omega}\mathbf{C}^{k}` are directly inverted.
 This simple scheme is interesting because it converges for a sufficiently small :math:`\theta`, while it is essentially a nonlinear Jacobi--type method.
-Use linver = 'DIAG' in :ref:`NEWTON_SOLVER <solfec-command-NEWTON_SOLVER>` to enable this variant.
+Use linver = 'DIAG' in :ref:`NEWTON_SOLVER <solfec-1.0-command-NEWTON_SOLVER>` to enable this variant.

 Both variants are summarized as algorithms below.